mienaikoe/ziyu/Chapters/1-1-Chapter1.md

 Finally, we sat down to eat.

-A moment of quiet slurping went by and I could see Melna's mind had moved onto a deeper thought.
-She released her pen and sat up in her chair, staring longingly out into the sunrise.
+A moment of quiet went by and I could see Melna's mind had moved onto a deeper thought.
+She released her pen and sat up in her chair, staring longingly out at the door.
 I could tell she was thinking about traveling again.
 The three of us had joined too early before we could roam across the world.

-"" I chimed at her.

-"I am.
-It's been too long since we've gone anywhere."
+"It's been too long," she said with a longing tone.

-Kipnu joined, "Last time was when we went to the North coast to live with the Hunnin for a week.
-I'll never forget how cold that was.
+Kipnu knew what she was thinking too.
+"Last time was when we went to the North coast to live with the Hunnin for a week," he said.
+"I'll never forget how cold that was.
 Who's idea was that again?"
 He never missed a chance to remind me.

 I defended my choice, "Hey, we all had fun uh... catching fish."